 Policy Dialogue on Non-recurrence

 The Chair attended a high level policy dialogue in Sweden this week, 14-15 October 2015.
-The mbh2wyxvh_400x400eeting focused on the United Nations Special Rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence latest report.
+The meeting focused on the United Nations Special Rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence latest report.
 The report focuses specifically on the issue of non-recurrence.
 The Special Rapporteur draws attention to different interventions that can impact of non-recurrence including the role of civil society, the spheres of culture and personal dispositions, as well as the role education reform, arts and culture, and trauma counselling.
 Professor Hamber focused his interventions and presentation on “Cultural Interventions in Divided Societies: Lessons from Northern Ireland”.

 Engagement with Colombian Peace Process